aimms/documentation/axll/axll-documentation.rst

         - 2 : elements not in the parent set are skipped

-        If :any:`SetReference` does not refer to a set that has the subsetOf attribute specified, then this argument is ignored.
+        If :any:`SetReference` does not refer to a set that has the ``Subset of`` attribute specified, then this argument is ignored.

     .. aimms:parameter:: MergeWithExistingElements